Prevter/FloatTool/README.md

 _Please see [Documentation](https://prevter.github.io/FloatTool/tutorial.html) for complete tutorial in usage_

 ## Version History
+* 1.1.1
+    * Added a progress bar to updating process
+* 1.1.0
+    * Minor bug fixes
+    * Small optimizations
+    * Added CZ75, P250, SSG 08, Tec-9 and USP-S to list (haven't realized until now)
+    * Fixed all warnings and messages in VS
+    * Added search filter check, it'l show a warning if you entered incorrect settings
+    * If you press F4, it will open steam marketplace for current skin
+* 1.0.2
+    * Added Recoil case
+    * You can now press F3 to open current collection on CSGOStash
 * 1.0.1
     * Fixed critical bug that showed incorrect combinations.
     * Added new collections: